NCCP Coaching Clinics

 Coach 2 is designed for coaches working with players at the recreational levels and the U9 or U11 competitive levels.

 Coaches are required to achieve trained status at this level.

 The clinic is a one day event.
 Participants will be presented with learning opportunites in both classroom and on-ice settings.
 Approximatly 5 hours of in class will be supplemented with 1-2 hours on ice to cover these key topics:

 - Teaching Checking Note - upon completion of the Coach 2 Clinic coaches will also be recognized as having completed Checking Level 1 of the Instructional Stream

 Prior to registering for the Coach 2 clinic coaches must first register for and complete the Hockey University Online Coach 1/2 Course.

-Development 1 is designed for coaches working with players at the competitive levels, Peewee Rep B and above.
+Development 1 is designed for coaches working with players at the competitive levels, U13 Rep B and above.
 In certain coaching

 scenarios the coach requires trained status at this level.
 In other scenarios certified status is required.